This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 If you want to get into editing, I suggest the Becoming an Editor course from Knowadays.

 Knowadays has an excellent Trustpilot score from over 450 reviews.
-These reviews are almost entirely for their Becoming a Proofreader course since their Becoming an Editor class is relatively new.
+However, these reviews are almost entirely for their Becoming a Proofreader course since their Becoming an Editor class is relatively new.

 Knowadays classes are CPD certified, and the company has become a trusted name in the proofreading industry.